magento/merchdocs/src/sales/order-processing.md

    - A `Completed` order can be reordered.

-The customer's email can be edited at any point in the order workflow by editing the customer.
+The customer's email may be edited at any point in the order workflow by editing the customer.
 The email cannot be edited if the order was placed by a guest.

 The left panel for an open order provides access to different types of information that is related to the order.